 Our Bereavement Counselors offer support groups in several schools in Ashland, Knox and Richland counties.
 Children who have lost a loved one can make social connections and receive ongoing support through group grief programs.

 Contact your local school's guidance counselor or reach out to us for additional information about joining these groups.

-Camp Hope is a four-day summer day camp for children and youth ages of 6-17 who have lost a loved one.
+Camp Hope is a four-day summer camp for children and youth ages 6-17 who have lost a loved one.
 The goal is to help kids survive the bereavement journey with skills, caring, and friendships to support them along the way.

 Camp Hope 2022 is an Day camp at Pleasant Hill Outdoor Camp in Perrysville, Ohio!